Skip to Content

 ironing the bottom of the curtains

 Sew a straight stitch along the top of the folded-over piece to secure it in place.
+Take your time since working with giant curtains can be a bit unwieldy.

 If you want a no-sew hemming option for your curtains, add iron-on hemming tape in step 2 after you press your entire fold.
 For this project, I’d recommend Stitch Witchery Super.
 Then, instead of sewing in step 3, follow the instructions on your hemming tape’s packaging to permanently bond the hem.